hicommonwealth/commonwealth/knowledge_base/Environment-Variables.md

 ## DISCORD_CLIENT_ID

 For local testing, we use the staging Discord app/bot.
-The client ID can therefore be found on the [developer dashboard](https://discord.com/developers/applications/1027997517964644453/oauth2/general) or by contacting Jake or Timothee..
+The client ID can therefore be found on the [developer dashboard](https://discord.com/developers/applications/1027997517964644453/oauth2/general) or by contacting Jake or Timothee.

 ## DISCORD_WEBHOOK_URL_DEV